ollie314/workbench/README.md

 * cd workbench
 * pip install -r requirements.txt
-* Go have a large cup of coffee..
+* Go have a large cup of coffee...

     Note: If you get a bunch of clang errors about unknown arguments or 'cannot link a simple C program' add the following FLAGs: